frontierhq/sheriff-plan-action/README.rst

 About
 -----

-This is a Github Action that provides an interface to ``plan`` command for `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.
+This is a Github Action that provides an interface to the ``plan`` action for `Sheriff <https://github.com/gofrontier-com/sheriff>`_, a command line tool to manage Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.